maxsitt/insect-detect-docs/docs/software/pisetup.md

 the [`insect-detect`](https://github.com/maxsitt/insect-detect){target=_blank}
 GitHub repo, extract it and change its foldername to `insect-detect`.
-Copy the renamed folder to the `home/pi` directory of your Raspberry Pi, by simply dragging & dropping it into the VS Code remote window explorer (or SSH FS Workspace folder).
+Copy the renamed folder to the `home/pi` directory of your Raspberry Pi, by simply dragging & dropping it into the SSH FS Workspace folder (or VS Code remote window explorer).

 Install all required Python packages by running: